mkellsy/homebridge-lutron/docs/storage.md

 If any network information changes on the device, this will be re-discovered and updated via mDNS.

 ### Pairing
 The `pairing` file stores the certificates for paired processors.
-This information is sensitive and is encrypted at rest.
-This information should not be stored in the clear test config file that Homebrtidge uses.
+This sensitive information is encrypted at rest, and sould not be stored in the clear text config file that Homebrtidge uses.

 ### Cache
 There will be a file for each processor you have paired.
 The file name is the processor ID.
 This is a flat cache file used to optimize the discovery process.
 This allows the processor to come online without needing to de-discover each device.